UN-mediated talks eye cease-fires in Sudan – DW – 07/11/2024

 Sudan's warring sides held indirect talks in Geneva on Thursday about protecting civilians and ensuring humanitarian aid delivery.

-The United Nations, which is mediating the talks with the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), said they hope to secure "potential local cease-fires."
+The United Nations, which is mediating the talks with the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF), said negotiators hoped to secure "potential local cease-fires."

-The two sides are however not meeting and negotiating directly but rather hold "proximity talks," the UN said.
+The sides are not negotiating directly, but rather holding "proximity talks," the UN said.

-Fighting in Sudan between the army and paramilitaries has been ongoing for more than a year.
+Fighting in Sudan between the army and paramilitaries has been ongoing for over a year.

 Sudan faces famine and major humanitarian crises